TCG Card Grading 101: Is It Worth It?

 If a card clears the math, the submission process is straightforward:

-• 1.
-Create an account and choose your company and service tier based on the card's value and how fast you need it.
+- 1. Create an account and choose your company and service tier based on the card's value and how fast you need it (and confirm the tier is currently open).

 So — Is It Worth It?